microsoftgraph/dotnetcore-console-sample/day28-webhooks/README.md

 In this step you will set up the classes and configuration that will be used to authenticate requests to Microsoft Graph

-### Set configuration values from Azure AD App regisrtration
+### Set configuration values from Azure AD App registration

 1. On the command line from Step 2, run the following command inside the project folder to open Visual Studio Code with the project folder opened: